gravitational/teleport/rfd/0155-scoped-webauthn-credentials.md

 +  // Scope authorized by this webauthn session.
 +  ChallengeScope scope = 6 [(gogoproto.jsontag) = "scope,omitempty"];
++  // AllowReuse indicates that this session can be used multiple times for
++  // authentication, until the session expires.
++  bool AllowReuse = 7 [(gogoproto.jsontag) = "allow_reuse,omitempty"];
 }

 +// Scope is a scope authorized by a webauthn challenge resolution.